blueraleigh/blueraleigh.github.io/research/index.md

 new primary observations (e.g., [see here](https://quod.lib.umich.edu/r/rept3ic)).
 To checkout the database for use in your own research go [here](https://github.com/blueraleigh/squamatabase) and download the R package I made for it.
 There is also a [preprint](https://blueraleigh.github.io/research) describing the project and some of the motivation.
+Stay tuned for papers describing some cool empirical results!